-The Center follows Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") guidance that clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements.
+The Center follows Financial Accounting Standards Board ("FASB") Accounting Standards Codification guidance that clarifies the accounting for uncertainty in income taxes recognized in an entity's financial statements.
 This guidance prescribes a minimum probability threshold that a tax position must meet before a financial statement benefit is recognized.
 The minimum threshold is defined as a tax position that is more likely than not to be sustained upon examination by the applicable taxing authority, including resolution of any related appeals or litigation processes, based on the technical merits of the position.
 The tax benefit to be recognized is measured as the largest amount of benefit that is greater than 50% likely of being realized upon ultimate settlement.
 The Center has no tax penalties or interest reported in the accompanying financial statements.

-Subsequent Events - The Center evaluated subsequent events through August 9, 2021, when these financial statements were available to be issued.
-The Center is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.
+Subsequent Events - The Center evaluated subsequent events through March 1, 2022, when these financial statements were available to be issued.
+Except as disclosed in Note 6 and Note 11, the Center is not aware of any significant events that occurred subsequent to the statement of financial position date but prior to the filing of this report that would have a material impact on the financial statements.